raweber42/kubernetes-workshop/README.md

 # kubernetes-workshop
-This repository is meant to be the starting point for 42 students who are attending the kubernetes workshop in 42 wolfsburg.
+This repository is meant to be the starting point for students who are attending the kubernetes workshop at 42 wolfsburg.

 ## Prereqisites:
 - [docker](https://docs.docker.com/get-docker/) installed